 Increasingly, modern enterprises are deploying applications using a microservice-based infrastructure where each service performs a specific function within the application.
-This design allows developers to make changes to specific segment or service of the application without having to redeploy everything.
+This design allows developers to make changes to a specific segment or service of the application without having to redeploy everything.
 Often, a service may need to request data from other services within the application in order to perform its unique function.
-Therefore, service-to-service communication is a critical component for these types of architectures.
+Therefore, service to service communication is a critical component for these types of architectures.

 Consul is a service registry, and DNS is a canonical way to discover services.
-The integration with NS1 allows for service discovery to occur over DNS.
-Users can specify service-level policies that control service-to-service communication, connecting services that are authenticated via mutual TLS.
+While Consul provides basic DNS services, the integration with NS1 allows for service discovery to occur over NS1's advanced DNS network.
+Users can leverage Consul's service mesh by specifying service level policies that control service to service communication, connecting services that are authenticated via mutual TLS.
 This makes it easy to scale dynamic configurations without having to implement firewalls for specific service IPs.
 Using the NS1 Filter Chain, users can apply custom routing traffic logic — for example, to “round-robin” load balancing between services.

 For each Consul service, two records (A and SRV) are created within the NS1 platform, along with an answer for every instance of that service.
 The A record contains the IPs of the instances and the SRV records contain the IP addresses and ports that are being used per instance.

-As such, NS1 works in conjunction with Consul to provides a single source of truth for all connected Consul service.
-The integration creates a backup registry within the NS1 portal, supporting service discovery via DNS which supports dynamic scaling and simplifies deployment in complex network environments—Including hybrid-cloud, on-premise, and cloud-based architectures.
-Additionally, users can leverage the NS1 Filter Chain to apply advanced routing policies for granular control over service-to-service communication.
+As such, NS1 works in conjunction with Consul to provide a single source of truth for all connected Consul services.
+The integration creates a backup registry within the NS1 portal, supporting service discovery via DNS which supports dynamic scaling and simplifies deployment in complex network environments—Including hybrid cloud, on-premises, and cloud-based architectures.
+Additionally, users can leverage the NS1 Filter Chain to apply advanced routing policies for granular control over service to service communication.

-- A service mesh is a configurable, low-latency infrastructure layer designed to handle a high volume of network-based interprocess communication between services that make up an application.
+A service mesh is a configurable, low latency infrastructure layer designed to handle a high volume of network based inter-process communication between services that make up an application.
 In other words, it is a way to control how different parts of an application share data with one another.
-Instead of using discrete appliances, service meshes provide a scalable way to implement highly-available services within modern applications through API.
+Instead of using discrete appliances, service meshes provide a scaleable way to implement highly-available services within modern applications through API.
 This makes it easy to make infrastructural improvements while avoiding downtime.